Women fight abortion bans in 3 more states with legal actions

 The legal actions filed this week are similar to a lawsuit being appealed to the Texas Supreme Court now, and the same organization, the Center for Reproductive Rights, is bringing the cases.

-"After we filed our case in Texas, our phones started ringing off the hook," says Nancy Northup, the group's president.
-Northrup and the plaintiffs spoke to reporters during a press conference held via Zoom on Tuesday.
+"After we filed our case in Texas, our phones started ringing off the hook," said Nancy Northup, the group's president.
+Northrup and the plaintiffs spoke to reporters during a news conference held via Zoom on Tuesday.

 Losing two children in one year